nguyentruc0802/ELK-Azure-Kibana/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file.
+  - Enter the playbook file

 This document contains the following details: